Norbert515/flutter_ide/README.md

 FAB slot and so on.

 Then all default widgets and custom widgets would be displayed in a list, ready to drag in.
-When this happens, the source code is actually changed.
+When this happens, the source code is changed.

 ## Plugin ideas